Black Friday 2018 Gaming PC Update

 Despite this PC’s small size, it packs an impressive amount of ports.
 Along the backside alone you’ll find four USB 3.0 ports, two Thunderbolt 3 ports, two mini Display Ports, HDMI 2.0 and even two Gigabit Ethernet ports.
 That’s more connectivity than you’ll even find on some full-size desktops.

 The Radeon RX Vega graphics are every bit impressive as you can play all your favorite games at a steady 60 frames per second (fps) with high-quality graphical settings and a 1080p resolution.

-Outside of gaming, the Intel Hades Canyon NUC runs like a champ through all your regular web browsing and word processing, as well as your image and video editing needs.
+Out of the game, the Intel Hades Canyon NUC runs like a champ through all your regular web browsing and word processing, as well as your image and video editing needs.
 For those multi-monitor fans, the Intel Hades Canyon NUC can also drive up to six screens.